The top 5 ways to use human-to-human (H2H) marketing

-In this guide, we examine the shift that organizations are making from B2B marketing to H2H marketing and why.
+In this guide, we examine the shift that organizations are making from B2B marketing to H2H marketing, and why.
 We look at what H2H marketing is, its benefits to organizations and their customers, and 5 of the best ways to make it happen.

-What is human-to-human marketing (H2H)?
+What is human to human marketing (H2H)?

-In doing so, it places significantly greater emphasis on an authentic, personalized experience.
-But H2H marketing is more than just a humanization of customers – it cuts both ways, enabling organizations to reveal their human qualities and promote customers’ engagement with the real people who work for them.
-By driving meaningful, personal one-to-one interactions at scale, these organizations can communicate and be perceived as more human by their customers.
+Human-to-human marketing (H2H) is an approach to marketing that actively strips everything back to the simple reality that people buy from people.
+It encourages organizations to treat people as individual human beings rather than as ‘personas’ or other representations of customer/prospect groupings.
+In doing so it places significantly greater emphasis on an authentic, personalized experience.
+But H2H marketing is more than just a humanization of customers – it cuts both ways; enabling organizations to reveal their human qualities and promote customers’ engagement with the real people who work for them.
+By driving meaningful, personal one-to-one interactions at scale, these organizations can then communicate and be perceived as more human by their customers.

-Why is using human-to-human (H2H) marketing important?
+Why is using human to human marketing important?

-At the same time, as better, more digitally-enabled ways have emerged for how brands and customers can communicate, people have become tired of robotic, generic, and overly automated marketing strategies.
+At the same time as better, more digitally-enabled ways have emerged for how brands and customers can communicate, people have become tired of robotic, generic and overly automated marketing strategies.
 Instead, they expect to feel valued and served almost instantly – or they will go elsewhere.
-This requires a human approach that combines empathy, connection, and conversation.
+This requires a human approach that combines empathy, connection and conversation.

-Human-to-human marketing is designed to achieve the benefits of human interaction such as affirmation, mutual respect, and trust.
+Human to human marketing is designed to achieve the benefits of human interaction such as affirmation, mutual respect and trust.
 Machines can be highly intelligent but cannot ‘relate’ to human beings in an emotional sense.
 In other words, they can’t form or build relationships.
-This is what’s so important about human-to-human marketing – the ability to develop long-term relationships and a sense of customer loyalty that’s almost impossible to do any other way.
+This is what’s so important about human to human marketing – the ability to develop long-term relationships and a sense of customer loyalty that’s almost impossible to do any other way.

-One study found that people with an emotional connection to a brand have a 300% higher customer lifetime value, will remain loyal for 50% longer, and recommend that brand at a much higher rate.
+One study found that people with an emotional connection to a brand have a 300% higher customer lifetime value, will remain loyal for 50% longer and recommend that brand at a much higher rate.

-How human-to-human marketing differs from business-to-business marketing strategies
+How human to human marketing differs from business to business marketing strategies

-Why is human-to-human (H2H) marketing so effective?
+Why is human to human marketing (H2H) so effective?

 How do you apply human-to-human marketing to existing marketing practices?